UlyssesZh/UlyssesZh.github.io/_drafts/2024-01-05-nixos-setup.md

 Cloning such a large Git repository with so many files and commits can be very slow on a computer with a slow CPU, a slow disk, or a slow network connection.
 Also because of its size,
-evaluating nixpkgs as a Nix expression takes a long time.
+evaluating Nixpkgs as a Nix expression takes a long time.

-Anyway, in the end, I managed to package some applications that I use and got them merged into nixpkgs.
+Anyway, in the end, I managed to package some applications that I use and got them merged into Nixpkgs.
-Up until now, I have opened 40 pull requests to nixpkgs, among which 26 have been merged.
+Up until now, I have opened 40 pull requests to Nixpkgs, among which 26 have been merged.
-I can say that I am a mildly experienced package maintainer for nixpkgs now, but packaging is still a challenging task for me.
+I can say that I am a mildly experienced package maintainer for Nixpkgs now, but packaging is still a challenging task for me.

 ## Storage hunger